 Always thought about selling your art online but not sure where to start?
+In the current climate now more than ever platforms such as this are playing an incredibly vital role in selling art whilst opportunities have lessened in recent months.
 We sat down with the team from the global E-Art sensation Artfinder, to find out more about who they are, their tips for how best to sell your work online and we also delve into the future of art galleries.

 Hi.
 Thanks for taking the time to talk to us about Artfinder!
 First off, for those who may not have heard of you before, could you sum up Artfinder as a platform?